-CPU/PCI Frequency (MHz)
+CPU/PCI Frequency (MHz) (when CPU Speed is set to [Manual])

-This feature tells the clock generator what frequency to send to the system bus and PCI bus.
+This field shows the frequency the clock generator sends to the system bus and PCI bus.
 The bus frequency (external frequency) multiplied by the bus multiple equals the CPU speed.
 The setting of this field depends on the CPU Frequency Multiple.